xtofl/articles/use-a-tuple/tuple-reveals-your-intent.md

 ## Brief

 `tuple` is framed as the less potent brother of `list`.
-In long-living code, however, this is an asset.
+In long-living code, however, limiting functionality is an asset.
 This article shows where `list`-ridden code would be better of using a tuple.

 ## Context